-Palue is an ancient and welcoming hamlet where the houses and haylofts seem to embrace the guests walking the little streets.
+AAPalue is an ancient and welcoming hamlet where the houses and haylofts seem to embrace the guests walking along the lovely little streets.

-From 2016 Palue is one of the most beautiful villages in Italy togethers with Sottoguda.
+From 2016 Palue togethers with Sottoguda is one of the most beautiful villages in Italy.
 It hits the eyes of guests for the care of the inhabitants to take care of it: lush flowers on the balconies in summer and colored lights in winter, the fountain in the square that tells stories of the past … everything is taken care of in the minimum details.

 Palue is a great example of integration between residents and second-home owners.
 From their collaboration numerous initiatives have been born to welcome guests: photographic exhibitions inside the tabiè, small concerts, activities to make get to know the hamlet.